Endava/cats/docs/getting-started/reference-data-file.md

 ```

-and the following reference data file file:
+and the following reference data file:

 ```yaml